The One Thing I Wasn't Prepared For When I Moved To Japan

 After being a single mother in the United States for years, I can tell you that being a single mother abroad is an entirely different ball game.
 As a single mom, you become proficient at figuring things out on your own and making things happen because you have no real choice.
 But here, not knowing a lick of Japanese, having zero knowledge of the area or the way things work, I was forced to rely on other people to help me with things I was accustomed to doing on my own.
-I had to learn how to ask for help, and that was hard for me and my ever-so-posturing ego.
+I had to learn how to ask for help, and that was hard for me and my ego.
 Being here made me realize that it was okay to do so because I can't do everything by myself, no matter how much my pride gets in the way.

 I'm going to be honest: the last five months have been somewhat of a struggle.
 I didn't handle the stress well and it was challenging for the both of us to adapt.
 Because neither of us was ready for what adjusting to Tokyo meant, our relationship took a hit.